Posted in Blockchain Technology, Science and Technology

 One technique employed is call the ‘pump and dump’.
 It is as literal as it sounds.
 Those with the wealth will pour in a huge amount of capital into a crypto coin, artificially drive up demand and awareness, and then dump it all at a profit, leaving the late comers bankrupt.
 Never buy anything when the market is taking an upswing.
 Always wait for the reverse cycle to buy.

-You may also want to read: What Do You Think of AI-Generated Art?
+You may also want to read: How Does Music Affect Us?

 Is Crypto a Free Market Economy?